rougier/from-python-to-numpy/07-beyond-numpy.rst

 `Cartopy <http://scitools.org.uk/cartopy/>`_ is a Python package designed to make drawing maps for data analysis and visualization as easy as possible.
-Cartopy makes use of the powerful PROJ.4, numpy and shapely libraries and has a simple and intuitive drawing interface to matplotlib for creating publication quality maps.
+Cartopy makes use of the powerful PROJ.4, NumPy and shapely libraries and has a simple and intuitive drawing interface to matplotlib for creating publication quality maps.